 Recommended things to do and see on your second day in Amsterdam

 Another day, another round of world-class museums to see!
+And all with just 2 days in Amsterdam!
 In the morning head straight to the Museum Quarter.
 Here you can choose to go into the national Dutch museum Rijksmuseum featuring artists like Rembrandt and Frans Hals, not to mention an incredible library.
 You also have the option of seeing the Van Gogh Museum, which features the biggest collection of Van Gogh’s work.
 Ideally, if you have enough time then you should see both!

 After your museum-filled morning, make your way towards the trendy De Pijp area, which is easy to reach from Museum Quarter.
 There’s endless options for lunch here, or a spot of shopping if you prefer.
 Beer lovers will love visiting Heineken’s historic brewery which is in the area.
 There’s an interactive museum inside, you can tour the brewery and have a beer tasting at the end.
 It’s the perfect way to spend the afternoon.

-In the evening, it’s time to enjoy Amsterdam from the water.
+In the evening, it’s time to enjoy your second of 2 days in Amsterdam from the water.
 There are over 165 canals in the city and plenty of options to cruise down and enjoy the sunset.
 Whether you go on a simple evening sightseeing cruise or choose something a little more special, like a 4-course dinner cruise, there’s nothing quite like seeing the twinkling lights of Amsterdam from the canals’ waters.